 This is Oncidium (Colmanara) Wild Cat Jungle Monarch.
 It is fragrant (honey), massive and long lasting.
 I absolutely love it.
-This orchid did well for we in a spot where it received morning light.
-It is currently out of flower, but here is the orchid at its peak:
+This orchid did well in a spot where it received morning light.
+It is currently out of flower and living outdoors in semi-shade.
+Here is the orchid at its peak:

 I also have Oncidium (Colmanara) Wildcat Leopard, which I discuss in detail in this video: